humphd/have-fun-with-machine-learning/README.md

 Once the server is started, you can do everything else via your web browser at http://localhost:5000, which is what I'll do below.

-###Docker Quick Start

-If you have Docker installed (it's really simple) then you can skip all the pain of installing Caffe + DIGITS and jump right in.
+###Option 2: Caffe and DIGITS using Docker

+Install [Docker](https://www.docker.com/), if not already installed, then run the following command in order to pull and run a full Caffe + Digits container.
+A few things to note:
-Pull & run the Docker container.
-Make sure port 8080 isn't allocated by another program.
+* make sure port 8080 isn't allocated by another program.
 If so, change it to any other port you want.
+* change `/path/to/this/repository` to the location of this cloned repo, and `/data/repo` within the container will be bound to this directory.
+This is useful for accessing the images discussed below.

 ```bash
 docker run --name digits -d -p 8080:5000 -v /path/to/this/repository:/data/repo kaixhin/digits
 ```

-Now that we have our container running you can open up your web browser and open http://localhost:8080.
+Now that we have our container running you can open up your web browser and open `http://localhost:8080`.
 Everything in the repository is now in the container directory `/data/repo`.
 That's it.
-You got Caffe and DIGITS working.
+You've now got Caffe and DIGITS working.

-If you need shell access:
+If you need shell access, use the following command:

 ```bash
 docker exec -it digits /bin/bash